aws-samples/aws-service-catalog-tools-workshop/workshop/content/30-how-tos/10-installation/30-service-catalog-puppet.md

 {{< figure src="/how-tos/installation/create_complete_puppet.png" height="200" width="900">}}

-### Run the CodeBuild Project

-The CloudFormation Stack has created an AWS CodeBuild project which when run will install Service Catalog Factory.

-- Navigate to the CodeBuild Service
-- Select the **servicecatalog-product-puppet-initialiser** project and Start Build

-{{< figure src="/how-tos/installation/start_puppet_codebuild.png" height="200" width="900">}}

-- Keep default settings and select Start Build again
-- Once complete, Status will be 'Succeeded'

-{{< figure src="/how-tos/installation/puppet_codebuild_complete.png" height="400" width="900">}}

-{{% notice note%}}
-Factory is now installed in your Account, let's verify the resources that have been deployed.
-{{% /notice %}}

 ### What have we deployed?
 The following AWS resources have just been deployed into your AWS Account: